photovoltex/tauri-interop/README.md

 ![License](https://img.shields.io/crates/l/tauri-interop.svg)

 What this crate tries to achieve:
-- generate an equal wasm-function for your defined `tauri::command`
+- generate an equal rust-wasm-function for a defined `tauri::command`
 - collecting all defined `tauri::command`s without adding them manually
-- a convenient way to send events from tauri and receiving them in the frontend
+- a convenient way to send events from tauri and receiving them in a rust based wasm-frontend

 ## Basic usage: